npbeck/lct-infos/_pages/internship.md

 The **grade for your internship** is calculated as follows:

 - 70%: assessment by your internship instructor/advisor.
 The local coordinators will take care of this part
-- 30%: assessment of the student report by the university tutor
+- 30%: assessment of the student report by the local coordinator

 Upon finishing the internship you thus **need to write a student report** following a template that the local coordinators provide you with.
 This student report has a mostly self-reflective tone, yet the instructions you are given are somewhat ambiguous and imprecise.
 The questions that you need to answer move along the lines of the prompts below.